californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does a DUI Stay on Your Record in California?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites operate independently of any government agency.
+As such, searching for records may be simpler, as such platforms are not limited by geographic location.
+In addition, search engines on these sites may help when searching for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How do I Find DUI Checkpoints in California?

-Which is Worse; a DUI or DWI?
+Which is Worse: a DUI or a DWI?

-A DWI is typically a more serious charge in California because it comes with proof of intoxication with no uncertain terms and brings more severe consequences as per California Vehicle Code.
+A DWI is typically a more serious charge in California because it comes with proof of intoxication with no uncertain terms and brings more severe consequences as per the California Vehicle Code.

 What is an Aggravated DWI in California?